Skip to main content

 Do I need to pay taxes on funding I receive from the EAC?

 The Edmonton Arts Council is required by Canada Revenue Agency (CRA) to issue T4A slips to individuals who receive funds in excess of $500 per calendar year.
+Grant funding is taxable income for the primary applicant and may not be disbursed to a business account.
 You will need to report this income when you file your personal taxes.
+The EAC has hosted tax information sessions for artists, to view a recording, click here.
 For your tax-related questions, contact the Canada Revenue Agency or a qualified financial advisor.

 More questions?